January 11, 2022

 Most people practicing intermittent fasting consider combining dietary supplements a vital subject, and rightfully so!
 So, say it's possible to suffer nutrient deficiencies during intermittent fasting.
 Contrary to this notion, you should be fine if the meals you take during your eating window consist of whole, healthy foods.

 Here is a better way of understanding it.
-Intermittent fasting doesn't restrict the quantity of food you consume; instead, it only limits the hours you can eat during the day.
+While intermittent fasting doesn't restrict the quantity of food you consume, it only limits the hours you can eat during the day.
 Therefore, if your existing meals are adequately nutritious, you won't miss out on nutrients like vitamin D3 or iron.

 However, suppose you're someone who needs to add dietary supplements to your meals.
 In that case, it's worth noting that the type or timing can negatively or positively affect your fast and the desired health or metabolic benefits.
 This is why every weight loss journey or fasting routine must prioritize health and wellness above all else.

-With this priority in mind, you can begin finding the perfect supplements and when to take them for the best results.
+With this priority in mind, you can begin finding the perfect supplements and when to take them for the best results while intermittent fasting.

 The primary worry is whether supplements can break your fast.
 The answer isn't so straightforward since not all supplements are the same.
 Certain supplements have no calories and will not interfere with your fasting.
 You can take these types on an empty stomach and not fear the negative impacts on your fasting benefits or overall health.